hasura/ndc-hub/rfcs/0006-connector-publishing-automation.md

 ## Introduction

 This RFC proposes how a new connector version should be added to the `registry` folder to automatically be published.
-Publishing here means that the connector version will be available for use in Hasura's DDN.
+Publishing in this context means that the connector version will be available for public use in Hasura's DDN.

 ## File structure of the connectors `registry`